LeaveHomeSafe: History

 The hotline will operate from 7am to 9pm daily.
 They can also seek assistance from staff at the OGCIO mobile support stations at 25 MTR stations on the use of "LeaveHomeSafe".

-New functions of the app was announced on 27 January 2022, including to display vaccination record.
+New functions of the app was announced on 27 January 2022, including displaying vaccination record.

-On 13th December 2022, the Government announced that the public would no longer have to scan the "LeaveHomeSafe" venue QR code upon entry of a premises to take effect on the 14th December 2022.
-Furthermore, on the 28th December 2022, the Government announced that the vaccine pass would no longer have to be scanned upon entry of required premises.
+On 13 December 2022, the Government announced that the public would no longer have to scan the "LeaveHomeSafe" venue QR code upon entry of a premises to take effect on 14 December 2022.
+Furthermore, on 28 December 2022, the Government announced that the vaccine pass would no longer have to be scanned upon entry of the required premises.

 Permissions

-According to the permission statement of "LeaveHomeSafe" written on the Google Play, the permissions include using the camera, taking photos and videos, accessing device and application software records, capturing running application softwares, receiving internet data, control vibration of the device, execute at startup, prevent device from going to sleep, complete network access.
+According to the permission statement of "LeaveHomeSafe" written on the Google Play, the permissions include using the camera, taking photos and videos, accessing device and application software records, capturing running application software, receiving internet data, controlling the vibration of the device, execute at startup, prevent the device from going to sleep, complete network access.

 According to the "Record App Activity" function at Apple IOS 15, this application will link to different websites to exchange data, including: